 Oxendine spent the 2012 season with the Chanticleer coaching staff as the volunteer assistant coach and he was a standout catcher with the Chants from 2001-04.
-Oxendine spent the last three seasons as an assistant coach at Longwood and is filling the vacated spot of CCU Director of Baseball Operations that was previously held by Chris Carter, who is taking another administrative role within Chanticleer athletics.
+Before returning to Conway, Oxendine spent three seasons as an assistant coach at Longwood.

 Oxendine spent four seasons (2007-10) on the Richmond baseball staff, working primarily with the Spiders' catchers and baserunners.
 Under his direction, Richmond catcher Chris Cowell was an All-Atlantic 10 selection in 2010 after hitting .311 with 17 home runs and 52 RBI.
 On the bases, the Spiders finished in the top five in the Atlantic 10 in steals each of the last two seasons, swiping 88 in 2009 and 75 in 2010.
 The 2009 season also saw then freshman Adam McConnell lead all NCAA rookies with his 31 steals.